coreinfrastructure/best-practices-badge/doc/security.md

 The latter value is called a "blind index".

 We encrypt the email addresses using AES with 256-bit keys in GCM mode ('aes-256-gcm').
+AES is a well-accepted widely-used encryption algorithm.
+A 256-bit key is especially strong.
+The GCM mode is a widely-used strong encryption mode; it provides integrity ("authentication") mechanism.
+Each separate encryption uses a separate long initialization vector (IV) created using a cryptographically-strong random number generator.

-We also hash the email addresses, so they can be indexed, using the hashed key algorithm PBKDF2-HMAC-SHA256.
+We also hash the email addresses, so they can be indexed.
+Indexing is necessary so that we can quickly find matching email addresses (e.g., for local user login).
+We has them using the hashed key algorithm PBKDF2-HMAC-SHA256.
+SHA-256 is a widely-used cryptographic hash algorithm (in the SHA-2 family), and unlike SHA-1 it is not broken.
+Using sha256 directly is vulnerable to a length extension attack, but that appears to be irrelevant in this case.
+In any case, we counter this problem by using HMAC and PBKDF2.
+HMAC is defined in RFC 2104, which is the algorithm H(K XOR opad, H(K XOR ipad, text)).
+This enables us to use a private key on the hash, counters length extension, and is very well-studied.
+We also use PBKDF2 for key extension.
+This is another well-studied and widely-accepted algorithm.
+For our purposes we believe PBKDF2-HMAC-SHA256 is far stronger than needed, and thus is quite sufficient to protect the information.
 The hashes are of email addresses after they've been downcased;
-that supports case-insensitive searching for email addresses.
+this supports case-insensitive searching for email addresses.

+The two keys used for email encryption are EMAIL_ENCRYPTION_KEY and EMAIL_BLIND_INDEX_KEY.
+Both are 256 bits long (aka 64 hexadecimal digits long).
+The production values for both keys were independently created as cryptographically random values using "rails secret".

 Implementation note: the indexes created by blind_index always end in a newline.
 That doesn't matter for security, but it can cause